rwaltr/naming-scheme/README.md

 Bare Metal hosts are limited, long lived devices, they take physical space, require hands on work, and are cared for until they are sold or scrapped.

-VMs and cloud instances take no (physical) space, are created to do a specific thing, they borrow space on other servers, but typically have their own IPs, Storage, and individual identities.
+VMs and cloud instances take no (physical) space, are created to do a specific thing, they borrow space on other machines, but typically have their own IPs, Storage, and individual identities.

 Cloud Instances borrow no space, but exist in specific areas only.